 Burj Khalifa one more step to sky on human history.
 Bringing Burj Khalifa to life required a combination of visionary ideals and solid science.
-In the process, the project amassed an awe-inspiring number of facts, figures, and statistics.The Burj Khalifa Tower is the world’s tallest structure, passing all previous height records.
+In the process, the project amassed an awe-inspiring number of facts, figures, and statistics.The Burj Khalifa Tower is the world’s tallest structure, passing all

 Such a project by necessity requires pushing current analysis, material, construction technologies, and building systems to literally new heights.
 However, as such a building height has never before been attempted, it is also necessary to ensure all technologies and methods used are of sound development and practice.
 As such, the designers sought to be able to use conventional systems, materials, and construction methods — modified and utilized in new capacities — to achieve such a lofty goal.